2026 Photography Ethics Symposium

 Rather than seeking to delineate any universal ethical truths, we are instead interested in exploring the messiness of ethical decision-making.
 How are photographers and other image-based practitioners are negotiating the ethical decisions they encounter?
 Who is implicated or involved in these decisions, and who or what is at stake?

 This symposium is free to attend.
-Alongside six in-person panels, we will be holding two poster sessions and two online panels.
+Alongside eight panel discussions, we will be holding two poster sessions.
 In addition, we have arranged two off-site visits (Ulster Museum and Belfast Exposed) as part of the conference, and an evening drinks reception, sponsored by photographies and Routledge.